Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, income, or risk tolerance, so please do your own research and consult a qualified professional before making any decision.
+This is not financial or investment advice, because we do not know your income, debt, tax position, risk tolerance, or plans, so you should do your own research before buying.

 Is it smart to buy now in New Zealand, or should I wait as of 2026?